Meridian Idaho Temple

 The Meridian Idaho Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Meridian, Idaho.
-The intent to build the temple was announced by church president Thomas S. Monson on April 4, 2011, during the church's semi-annual general conference.
+The intent to build the temple was announced by church president Thomas S. Monson on April 4, 2011, during general conference.
+It was the church's first in Idaho announced by Monson, but is the state’s fifth temple.

+The temple has an octagonal dome topped with a statue of the angel Moroni.
+This temple was designed by Richardson Design Partnership, using Prairie School or Prairie Style architecture.
+A groundbreaking ceremony, to signify the beginning of construction, was held on August 23, 2014, conducted by David A. Bednar.

 History

 On December 19, 2011, it was announced that the Meridian Idaho Temple would be constructed at 7345 North Linder Road, north of the intersection of North Linder Road and Chinden Blvd.